browndogg33/giphy_api_test/readme.md

 test suite for getting a gif by id.
 * Create a test with basic assertions that gets the gifs related to the term "basketball", limit the results to 5, and limit the rating of the results to "g"
-* This should take no longer than an hour or so

 ## Prerequisites
 * Java installed